Utah Transit Authority Police Department: UTA governance

 In 1969, the Utah State Legislature passed the Utah Public Transit District Act, which allows individual communities to address transportation needs by forming local transit districts.

 UTA was founded in March 1970 when the cities of Murray, Salt Lake City, and Sandy voted to form a transit district.
 Today, UTA's service area is over 1400 sqmi and covers seven counties: Box Elder, Davis, Salt Lake, Summit, Tooele, Utah, and Weber.

-Until 2018 UTA was governed by a 15-member part-time Board of Trustees.
-These Trustees Trustees were appointed by the city and county governments that fund UTA with a local option sales tax.
+Until 2018, UTA was governed by a 15-member part-time Board of Trustees.
+These trustees were appointed by the city and county governments that fund UTA with a local option sales tax.

-Local-elected officials may have also served on the UTA Board, and one seat was reserved for a member of the State Transportation Commission, which is part of the Utah Department of Transportation.
+Local elected officials were permitted to serve on the UTA Board, and one seat was reserved for a member of the State Transportation Commission, which is part of the Utah Department of Transportation.
 The President of the Senate, Speaker of the House and Governor of the State of Utah each appointed one seat as well.

-In 2018 due to alleged corruption issues the Utah State Legislature passed a bill organizing UTA with a full-time 3-member board appointed by the Utah State Governor.
-The Board continually directs agency staff to improve public transit along the Wasatch Front.
-Board members work with their appointing local representatives to direct UTA so the agency can best meet the needs of individual communities.
+In 2018, due to alleged corruption issues, the Utah State Legislature passed a bill organizing UTA with a full-time three-member board appointed by the Utah State Governor.

 History

 UTA originally contracted with a private company for security services.
 In 2003, after several attempts, UTA took control of security services and created the UTA Public Safety Department.
 The UTA security officers were given the title of Transit Public Safety Officers and they were primarily tasked with conducting fare enforcement and observing and reporting crime to local, county, and state law enforcement agencies.
 Local municipalities, counties, and state police agencies within the transit district were originally responsible for responding to calls for police services throughout the transit system.
 In 2006, the Utah State Legislature passed a bill, which granted multi-county transit districts the authority to hire and employ police officers to provide law enforcement services.
-As of June 2021 UTA is the only multi-county transit district in Utah.
+As of June 2021, UTA is the only multi-county transit district in Utah.
 In 2006, UTA created the UTA Police Department and the Transit Police Officers were granted state certification as law enforcement officers.